darlose04/BaseballDB/README.md

 # Baseball Database

-This will be an application used to sort through relevant statistics for a fantasy baseball league.
-The app will use Bootstrap 4 on the front end for the design and UI, while using Node.js and Express on the backend in addition to MongoDB.
+A Node.js application hosted on Heroku.
+Contains statistics specific to a fantasy baseball league, The League of Ordinary Gentlmen.

+## Features
+***

 ## Possible Implementations